f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/ddos_demo_2.png

-So, we've configured and applied F5 Distributed Cloud WAAP services to our sample app to see how easily they can protect it.
-We tested and then looked at analytics.

-Use F5 Distributed Cloud WAAP if you want the same for yourself and your organization!
+Wrap-Up
+#######

+At this stage you should have set up a sample app and sent traffic to it.
+You've configured and applied F5 Distributed Cloud WAAP services in order to protect both the Web & API of the app from malicious actors & bots.
+We also looked at the telemetry and insights from the data in the various Dashboards & security events.

+We hope you have a better understanding of the F5 Distributed Cloud WAAP services and are now ready to implement it for your own organization.
+Should you have any issues or quesitons, please feel free to raise them via GitHub.
+Thank you!